schubline/portfolio/_posts/2018-07-10-landscape-online-reviews.md

 > 82% of adults consult online reviews before buying something for the first time, 40% always do

-In general marketing contexts (aka. when were scrolling through our Facebook feeds or looking for a YouTube video to watch because Netflix is too much of a commitment), when we see an ad, we have our "guard" up - we know we're being sold to, hence why it's more difficult for us to be persuaded.
-However, when we get feedback from ordinary people without a profit motive, the opinion seems more "genuine", and our guard goes down.
+In general marketing contexts (i.e. when were scrolling through our Facebook feeds or looking for a YouTube video to watch because Netflix is too much of a commitment), when we see an ad, we have our guard up - we know we're being sold to, hence why can be more difficult for us to be persuaded.
+However, when we get feedback from ordinary people without a profit motive, the opinion seems more genuine and trustworthy.
 This reality is one of the main reasons why online reviews can be so powerful.
-That being said, do reviews actually aid consumers in making better purchasing decisions?
+That being said one might wonder: do reviews actually aid consumers in making better purchasing decisions?

 Fernbach et. all conducted a study where they analyzed 1272 products across 120 vertically differentiated product categories, comparing and contrasting their Amazon Reviews and their Consumer Report Scores.
 Here were the main takeaways:
 - They observed a lack convergence with Consumer Reports scores -